pierre-alain-b/rainloop-nextcloud/README.md

 # rainloop-nextcloud

-rainloop-nextcloud is a plugin for Nextcloud to use the excellent Rainloop webmail.
+rainloop-nextcloud is a plugin for Nextcloud to use the excellent Rainloop webmail (http://www.rainloop.net/).

 ## How to install

 Start within Nextcloud, and click on the "+ Apps" button in the upper-left corner dropdown menu:

 ![Image1](https://github.com/pierre-alain-b/rainloop-nextcloud/blob/master/screenshots/help_a1.png)